What is a Tablet? | Type of Tablets

 Enteric coating is done with cellulose acetate phthalate and anionic copolymers of methacrylic acid.
 Ethers of acetate phthalate and anionic copolymers of methacrylic acid are used for providing tablets with a gastric-resistant coating.

 Enteric-coated tablets are mainly antacid tablets of Pantoprazole, Rabeprazole, Lansoprazole, and Esomeprazole.
-The action of these tablets is designed in such a manner that they get dissolve in intestinal fluid.
+The action of these tablets is designed in such a manner that they get dissolved in intestinal fluid.

 Dispersible tablets are uncoated tablets that produce a uniform dispersion in water and may contain permitted coloring matter and flavoring agents.